SendCloud/spp-integration-example/README.md

 ## Further reading

-Please, refer to the [Service Points API documentation][docs-api-service-points].
+Please refer to the [Service Points API documentation][docs-api-service-points].
 There you can determine the list of possible values to be used to [filter service points to certain carriers][live-example-carriers], for example.

 ## Officially supported browsers